tprasadtp/ubuntu-post-install/docs/config.md

 # Overview of Configuration files

 This Script is designed to be flexible.
-Configurations live in directory `/data` & sample YAML configurations are in `api`.
+Configurations live in directory `/data` & sample YAML configurations are in `config`.

 ## Configuration using  lists